-Iridium is just fast in any way.
-It starts very fast and loads and renders also very complex web sites really fast.
+Iridium is just fast in every way.
+It starts very fast, loads and also renders very complex web sites really fast.

 Please take this into consideration for your personal usage of the browser as you might be at risk when surfing unknown and potentially dangerous websites!

 We feel that, as an application browser or as browser for trusted websites, this is acceptable.